“Happy birthday to… who!?”

 Birthdays parties can be lots of fun: decorations, singing, and who can forget the cake?
 However, for toddlers, these parties can also be a bit confusing.
 After all, it just doesn’t seem fair that only one child gets new toys – especially for little ones whose favorite word is most likely “mine.”
 Though there may be some tears, birthday parties are a great learning experience, as they present the opportunity to teach Baby some valuable life lessons.

-For Baby, feeling left out at a party, and wondering why there is nothing for him, isn’t about being naughty or selfish.
+For Baby, feeling left out at a party, and wondering why there is nothing for them, isn’t about being naughty or selfish.
 Toddlers are naturally egocentric, as they are only just beginning to learn that there’s a whole world out there, and they aren’t at the center of it.
-This is a difficult concept for little ones to grasp, and it might take Baby a while to work through those feelings of confusion and jealousy, but he’ll get there.
+This is a difficult concept for little ones to grasp, and it might take Baby a while to work through those feelings of confusion and jealousy, but they'll get there.

-Still, it’s important to acknowledge his feelings, and to put a positive spin on these emotions.
+Still, it’s important to acknowledge their feelings, and to put a positive spin on these emotions.
 There are ways to help Baby feel happy and included on someone else’s special day – it just might take a little extra effort.

 - Get involved: Toddlers love to help, and getting Baby involved with the party preparation can help build excitement for the event.
 If the party is for another sibling, for example, you could let Baby help put out some directions.
-If the party is being thrown by someone else, you can ask him to be your helper when you’re wrapping up the present or baking a treat to bring.
-This will help him feel included and build excitement.
+If the party is being thrown by someone else, you can ask them to be your helper when you’re wrapping up the present or baking a treat to bring.
+This will help them feel included and build excitement.